shaivipandey/eas503-notes/chapters/01/describing_code.md

 # Describing Code

-Sometimes it is helpful to write comments describing your code.
-Any time Python encounters the `#` character it ignores the rest of the line.
+Sometimes, it is beneficial to include comments describing your code.
+Whenever Python encounters the `#` character, it disregards the remainder of the line.

 ```python
 x * (x + 1) # secret formula
 ```

 You can have multiline comments by surrounding your comments using triple quotes, either single quotes (`'`) or double quotes (`"`)

 ```python
 """
 This is a multiline comment.